Born in Urbino, Italy on February 16th, 1979, Rossi was riding bikes from

 The pattern continued when he moved into the 250cc class, taking second place in his first year before becoming World Champion in 1999, once again with Aprilia.

 In 2000 he entered a new phase of his career when he joined forces with Honda in the 500cc class.
 He proved his worth once again by finishing second, before becoming the last ever 500cc World Champion in 2001.
-Rossi subsequently took the MotoGP™ World title in 2002 and 2003, before moving to Yamaha and winning it again in 2004 and 2005.
+Rossi subsequently took the MotoGP™ World Title in 2002 and 2003, before moving to Yamaha and dominating again in 2004 and 2005.

 2006 saw him finish World Champion runner-up for only the second time in his premier-class career, having lost the title to Honda’s Nicky Hayden by just five points following a final-race showdown in Valencia.
 Despite this, Rossi still took five race wins and five pole positions in 2006, more than any other rider, and stood on the podium ten times.